watspeed/cloud-computing-security-essentials/lab3/lab3-guide2.md

 In this lab, you will complete the following tasks:

-+ Task 1: Create Azure Container Instances (ACI) and Deploying a Web Server on it.
++ Task 1: Create Azure Container Instances (ACI) and deploy a web server on it
 + Task 2: Verify deployment of the container instance

 Estimated timing: 15 minutes